Acne

 What Are The Causes Of Acne?

-• Hormonal Increase in teen years
+• Hormonal Increase in teenage years

 • Changes in hormones during pregnancy